ADN-DevTech/revit-api-chms/README.md

 ### Processing the `CHM` Source `html` Snippets

+I extracted the source source `html` snippets from the CHM using [kchmviewer](https://sourceforge.net/projects/kchmviewer/).

 The CHM source source `html` snippets cannot be processed directly with command line tools such as `grep` due to their sheer number:

 ```